erkrkanhaiya/frs/dashboard/README.md

 Face Watchlist Dashboard

-This is a minimal Next.js dashboard that polls the FastAPI alerts server at http://127.0.0.1:8000/alerts and displays recent alerts with thumbnail images.
+This is a Next.js dashboard for the FastAPI face watchlist backend.
+It fetches alerts/stats through Next.js API routes and connects to the backend WebSocket for real-time notifications.

 Quick start